tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/场景方案/直播间搭建指南_intl_en.md

 Displaying the number of online users in a live room is a common feature.
 There are two implementation schemes, each with pros and cons.

-1. Get the number of online users in a live room through the client SDK API [getGroupOnlineMemberCount](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMGroupManager.html#a56840105a4b3371eeab2046d8c300bce).
+1. Pull the number of online users in a group in a scheduled polling way through the [getGroupOnlineMemberCount](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMGroupManager.html#a56840105a4b3371eeab2046d8c300bce) API provided by the client SDK.
 2. Deliver the data to all group members through the server API, such as [group system notification](https://intl.cloud.tencent.com/document/product/1047/34958) or [custom group message](https://intl.cloud.tencent.com/document/product/1047/34959), based on the callback for joining or leaving a group on the backend.

 If there is only one live room, it's sufficient to pull the number of online users through the API of the client SDK.
 If there are multiple live rooms that require a large number of exposure positions to display the number of online users, the second scheme is recommended.